-CERFACS is a fundamental and applied research center, whose specificities are modeling and numerical simulation.
-Thanks to its tools and knowledge in High Performance Computing, CERFACS deals with big scientific and technical problems of the public and industrial research.
+Cerfacs is a basic and applied research center, specialized in modeling and numerical simulation.
+Trough its facilities and expertise in High Performance Computing, Cerfacs deals with major scientific and technical research problems of public and industrial interest.

-CERFACS hosts interdisciplinary researchers such as physicians, applied mathematicians, numerical analysts, software engineers who conceive and develop innovative methods and software solutions.
-These ones are the keys for the needs of the aeronautic, spatial, climate, energy and environmental fields.
+Cerfacs hosts interdisciplinary researchers such as physicians, applied mathematicians, numerical analysts, software engineers who design and develop innovative methods and software solutions to meet the needs of the aeronautics, space, climate, energy and environmental fields.

-CERFACS is implied in major national and international projects and is strongly interacting with its seven associates : Airbus Group, Cnes, EDF, Météo France, Onera, Safran et Total.
-Besides, it is also associated with partners like CNRS (Associated Research Unit), Irit (common laboratory), CEA and Inria (cooperation agreements).
+Cerfacs is involved in major national and international projects and is strongly interacting with its seven shareholders : Airbus Group, Cnes, EDF, Météo France, Onera, Safran and Total.
+It is also associated with partners like CNRS (Associated Research Unit), Irit (common laboratory), CEA and Inria (cooperation agreements).

 - Develop scientific and technical researches in order to improve advanced computing methods, including a better consideration of the related physical processes as well as the development of performing algorithms for the new computers' architectures,